zx80/flask-simple-auth/demo/README.md

 A [Makefile](Makefile) is provided to ease running the demo application.

- - `make venv` generates a suitable virtual environment
+ - `make venv` generates a suitable virtual environment.
- - `make check` runs `pytest` on the demonstration
+ - `make check` runs `pytest` on the demonstration.
  - `make run` starts the demo application, with logs in `app.log` and process id in `app.pid`.
  - `make log` runs and tails logs.
  - `make stop` stops the application.
- - `make clean` cleans generated files
+ - `make clean` cleans generated files.
- - `make clean-venv` removes the virtual environment
+ - `make clean-venv` removes the virtual environment.